I beg to move,

 Some people are for investment in road infrastructure and some are against, but nobody here today spoke out against.
 Earlier, I touched on my being a civil engineer by background; I also now have the role of spokesperson for transport and infrastructure for the Scottish National party, so I am certainly all in favour of strategic road upgrading.
 However, it needs to be strategic, and it also needs to link in with other transport upgrades.
 We have heard about safe cycling, which is important, and we also need to invest in rail and public transport so that we have better connectivity; that all goes hand in hand.

-On Scottish Government investment and looking at trunk road maintenance, the Scottish Government look for three strategic outcomes: improved journey times, reduced emissions to tackle climate change, improve air quality and health, and improved accessibility and affordability.
+On Scottish Government investment and looking at trunk road maintenance, the Scottish Government look for three strategic outcomes: improved journey times, reduced emissions to tackle climate change, improved air quality and health, and improved accessibility and affordability.
 Those have to be the Government’s key objectives when they look at their £1 billion investment fund.
 All hon.
 Members here certainly have local issues, but the Government have to look a bit more strategically.

 Under the previous UK settlement, Scotland suffered from a lack of investment in roads.
 It took devolution and the Scottish Parliament’s coming into being to actually increase road investment.
 The SNP Government have taken that to a new level, with the M74 and M80 motorways and the recently completed M8 motorway between Glasgow and Edinburgh; it is actually incredible that it has taken until 2017 to have a continuous motorway link between the two biggest cities in Scotland.